The Voyage of Charles Darwin

 The barque was refitted to depict HMS Beagle.

 The series was repeated in December 1995.
 It was broadcast in the US on PBS starting 27 January 1980 and was hosted by Neil Armstrong.
 It was produced by Christopher Ralling.

+The series was accompanied by the publication of a collated volume of Darwin's writings on the voyage organised chronologically, edited by Ralling and published under the eponymous title The Voyage of Charles Darwin.